-- The prevention and investigation of crime is not a Council responsibility. - Funding public place CCTV systems is a shared responsibility of state and federal government. - Public place CCTV systems will progress when state or federal funding has been provided and proposed outcomes meet the intention of all required guiding principles contained in this policy. - In accepting funds for future public place CCTV systems Council understands that CCTV cameras and associated equipment has a functional lifespan. - Council will continue to work with funding bodies to advocate for the necessary funds to support equipment renewal and upgrade. - Council accepts the responsibility for owning, managing, maintaining and licensing each public place CCTV precinct based system for its functional life - In seeking external funds for public places CCTV systems, - a.
-Council will have considered all conditions in regard to minimum and co-contribution, non-infrastructure costs, design costs, project management, community consultation, evaluation, legal and administrative costs, planning permits or fees, camera licences and audit services. - b.
-Council will accommodate requirements around a minimum co-contribution to the project and accept responsibility for co-contributions of funds and in-kind support as determined by the funding guidelines. - Where external funding is not forthcoming and where deemed necessary for community safety Council can consider funding full or partial costs associated with relocation, removal, upgrade, replacement of cameras and associated equipment. - In seeking Council funds for public places CCTV systems, appropriate approval processes will be adhered to including project management and budget authorisation requirements. - In a situation where state and federal government seek to determine public place CCTV outcomes for the City, Council will - a.
-Continue to base decision making on all guiding principles, - b.
-Expect that all project infrastructure and delivery costs are met by the funding body.
+- The prevention and investigation of crime is not a Council responsibility therefore Council will not independently fund public place CCTV systems. - Funding public place CCTV systems is a state and federal government responsibility. - Public place CCTV systems will progress when state or federal funding has been provided and proposed outcomes meet the intention of all required guiding principles contained in this policy. - In accepting funds for future public place CCTV systems Council understands that CCTV cameras and associated equipment has a functional lifespan. - While Council does not commit to future replacement costs it will continue to work with funding bodies to advocate for the necessary funds to support equipment renewal. - Council accepts the responsibility for owning, managing, maintaining and licensing each public place CCTV precinct based system for its functional life - In seeking external funds for public places CCTV systems, - a.
+Council will have considered all conditions in regard to minimum and co-contribution, non-infrastructure costs, design costs, project management, community consultation, evaluation, legal and administrative costs, planning permits or fees, camera licences and audit services. - Council will accommodate requirements around a minimum co-contribution to the project and accept responsibility for co-contributions of funds and in-kind support as determined by the funding guidelines. - In a situation where state and federal government seek to determine public space CCTV outcomes for the City, Council will - a.
+Continue to base decision making on all guiding principles, - Expect that all project infrastructure and delivery costs are met by the funding body.